gkaucha/gkaucha.github.io/docs/programming/basics/basics-of-programming.md

 ### Variables

-A variable can simply be thought of as an object that holds data that can be changed.
+A variable can be thought of as an object that holds data that can be changed.
 There are also variables that don't change, called **Constants**.

-Ultimately, all variables are stored in memory somewhere, and their declarations allow the compiler to organize this memory more efficiently.
-Despite all of the variable type declarations in C (and many other languages), everything is all just memory.
+All variables are stored in memory somewhere, and their declarations allow the compiler to organize this memory more efficiently.
+Despite all of the variable type declarations, everything is all just memory.

 ```
 int a = 13, b;